cdoorenweerd/Rubinoff_etal_UH_Systematics_class/20190917_IQTree/iqtree_handout.md

-# 20190917 Maximum likelihood with IQtree on the UH cluster
+# Maximum likelihood with IQtree on the UH cluster

 Consider: what is ML and difference with MP and Bayesian?
 What type of settings do we want to configure during a ML analysis?

 Files required:
-- Phylip formatted alignment
+- Multisequence alignment file (e.g., in FASTA or PHYLIP format)
 - Slurm script

-IQTree is not available as a module on the cluster, but it is available as a module in Anaconda, and Anaconda is available on the cluster.
+IQ-Tree is not available as a module on the cluster, but it is available as a module in Anaconda, and Anaconda is available on the cluster.

 [Anaconda (distribution):](https://www.anaconda.com/distribution/) is a package & environment manager; it installs (compiles) packages and their dependencies in a virtual environment.
 One time set-up.